farlee2121/anki_memorizer_me_addon/ducks/2025-03-05-card-types.md

 The workaround for this is probably to follow the [japanese addon](https://addon-docs.ankiweb.net/hooks-and-filters.html#legacy-hook-handling).
 Add fields for the transformed versions and generate them when the OriginalText field loses focus

+## Cloze Deletion

+Keegan pointed out that Memorizer is using a variation of [Cloze Deletion](https://en.wikipedia.org/wiki/Cloze_test)